tatsuroimai/oceanman/README.md

 'default' => env('DB_CONNECTION', 'sqlite'),
 ```

 9. This project is supposed to use S3 (Storage service offered by AWS).
-If you use S3, edit this section in .env file. if you don't, edit UserController.php and PostController.php and change where to save image files.
+If you use S3, edit this section in .env file. if you don't, edit UserController.php and PostController.php to change where to save image files.

 ```
 AWS_ACCESS_KEY_ID=